paulzierep/docker-phyloseq/README.md

 # docker-phyloseq

+Docker set-up for a modified phyloseq shiny app, that integrates Galaxy put/get function into the Docker file.

 ## TODO

-* set-up dev container
+* set-up dev container [x]
-* test mulled container for the app
+* test mulled container for the app [x]
-* fix all download buttons
+* fix all download buttons [x]
 * move close button globally
-* try to use put / get function of Galaxy
+* try to use put / get function of Galaxy [x]
+* Explain how to run locally in Docs
+* Allow app to run without input

 ## Updates